digitalnetbizz/afterchat.github.io/index.md

 ## Welcome to AfterChat Product Page

-AfterChat is a chat and mini-game app that work without the Internet.
+AfterChat is a chat and mini-game app that works without the Internet.
 It helps connect people nearby who are connected to the same Wifi network or Device hotspot.
-This means whether you are in situation without Internet such as camping, in a flight, road trip, you can still chat and play a game together.
+This means when you are in situation without Internet such as camping, in a flight, road trip, you can still chat and play a game together.

 ### How it works